comwt/pm/NOTES.md

 (I hope) Debian had good reason.

-So, I'm going to try working on a howto for recommended ways to build python packages with fpm in debian.
+So, I'm going to try working on a howto for recommended ways to build python packages with pm in debian.
 It will likely require a one-time addition to site.py (/usr/lib/python2.6/site.py) or some other PYTHONPATH hackery, though I don't know just yet.